Ashok-Varma/SqliteManager/README.md

         android:resource="@xml/file_provider_paths" />
 </provider>
 ```
-2. create a new xml file with name file_provider_paths
-3. add files-path in xml as below in the manifest
+2. create a new xml file with name file_provider_paths and paste the below content in the file
 ```xml
 <?xml version="1.0" encoding="utf-8"?>
 <paths>